Boston Marathon: Bobbi Gibb, Kathrine Switzer, and Nina Kuscik

-The Boston Marathon rule book until after the 1967 race made no mention of gender, nor did the Amateur Athletic Union (AAU) exclude women from races that included men until after the 1967 Boston Marathon.
+The Boston Marathon rule book made no mention of gender until after the 1967 race.
+Nor did the Amateur Athletic Union (AAU) exclude women from races that included men until after the 1967 Boston Marathon.
 Roberta "Bobbi" Gibb's attempt to register for the 1966 race was refused by race director Will Cloney in a letter in which he claimed women were physiologically incapable of running 26 miles.

 Gibb nevertheless ran unregistered and finished the 1966 race in three hours, twenty-one minutes and forty seconds, ahead of two-thirds of the runners.
-Much later, she would later be recognized by the race organizers as the first woman to run the entire Boston Marathon.
+Much later, she would be recognized by the race organizers as the first woman to run the entire Boston Marathon.

 In 1967, Kathrine Switzer, who registered for the race using her official AAU registration number, paying the entry fee, providing a properly acquired fitness certificate, and signing her entry form with her usual signature 'K. V. Switzer', was the first woman to run and finish with a valid official race registration.
 As a result of Switzer's completion of the race as the first officially registered woman runner, the AAU changed its rules to ban women from competing in races against men.
-Switzer finished the race despite an infamous incident in which race official Jock Semple repeatedly assaulted her in an attempt to rip off her race numbers and eject her from the race.
+Switzer finished the race despite race official Jock Semple repeatedly assaulting her in an attempt to rip off her race numbers and eject her from the race.
+Afterwards, Semple and Switzer became friends.

 Nina Kuscsik was instrumental in influencing the Amateur Athletic Union, in late 1971, to increase its maximum distance for sanctioned women's races, leading to official participation by women in marathons, beginning at Boston in 1972.
 Kuscsik was the first woman to officially win the Boston Marathon, which occurred in 1972.

 In 1996, the B.A.A. retroactively recognized as champions the unofficial women's leaders of 1966 through 1971.
-In 2015, about 46 percent of the entrants were female.
+In 2022, about 43 percent of the entrants were women.

 Rosie Ruiz, the impostor

 In 1980, Rosie Ruiz crossed the finish line first in the women's race.
-However, marathon officials became suspicious, and it was discovered that Ruiz did not appear in race videotapes until near the end of the race, with a subsequent investigation concluding that Ruiz had skipped most of the race and blended into the crowd about a half-mile (800 m) from the finish line, where she then ran to her false victory.

-Eight days later, Ruiz was disqualified, and Canadian Jacqueline Gareau was proclaimed the winner.
+However, marathon officials became suspicious, and it was discovered that she did not appear in race videotapes until near the end of the race, with a subsequent investigation concluding that she had skipped most of the race and blended into the crowd about a half-mile (800 m) from the finish line, where she then ran to her false victory.
+She was disqualified eight days later, and Canadian Jacqueline Gareau was proclaimed the winner.